 The terms "pray" and "prayer" refer to talking with God.
-This term is also used to refer to people trying to talk to a false god.
+These terms are used to refer to people trying to talk to a false god.

-- People can pray silently, talking to God with their thoughts or they can pray aloud, speaking to God with their voice.
-Sometimes prayers are written down, such as when David wrote his prayers in the book of Psalms. - Prayer can include asking God for mercy, for help with a problem, for wisdom in making decisions. - Often people ask God to heal people who are sick or who need his help in other ways. - People also thank and praise God when they are praying to him. - Praying includes confessing our sins to God and asking him to forgive us. - Talking to God is sometimes called "communing" with him as our spirit communicates with his spirit, sharing our emotions and enjoying his presence. - This term could be translated as "talking to God" or "communicating with God."
+- People can pray silently, talking to God with their thoughts, or they can pray aloud, speaking to God with their voice.
+Sometimes prayers are written down, such as when David wrote his prayers in the Book of Psalms. - Prayer can include asking God for mercy, for help with a problem, and for wisdom in making decisions. - Often people ask God to heal people who are sick or who need his help in other ways. - People also thank and praise God when they are praying to him. - Praying includes confessing our sins to God and asking him to forgive us. - Talking to God is sometimes called "communing" with him as our spirit communicates with his spirit, sharing our emotions and enjoying his presence. - This term could be translated as "talking to God" or "communicating with God."
 The translation of this term should be able to include praying that is silent.

-(See: false god, foreign god, god, goddess, forgive, forgiveness, praise)
+(See also: false god, forgive, praise)